 Notes

-- I highly suggest using a meat thermometer if you are not familiar or comfortable with pan-searing steaks.
+- I highly recommend using a meat thermometer if you are not familiar or comfortable with pan-searing steaks.
 Due to the variance in thickness, temperatures of the stove top, size, and shape of your steaks, the cooking times may vary.

 - Here is a great resource to visualize the degrees of doneness for your steak: Degree of Doneness - Certified Angus Beef

 - Use an oil with a high smoke point for pan-searing steaks.
-I recommend canola oil, peanut oil, or vegetable oil.
+I recommend avocado oil, peanut oil, ghee, or vegetable oil.
 I do not recommend butter or olive oil.

 I followed and my steak was raw?
 I even did it for 3.5 min on each side?